AgoraIO-Solutions/pstn-doc/README.md

 ## Overview
 These REST APIs allow developers to trigger inbound and outbound PSTN calls which then connect into an Agora channel enabling end-users to participate with their phone for the audio leg of the conference call.
-Please contact us to provision your appId on this service.
-We will then provide you with an authorization header to include in the API requests below.
+Please contact us to provision your appId with this service.
+We will provide you with an authorization header to include in the API requests below.

 ## Inbound PSTN
 In this scenario, the end-user dials a phone number displayed to them and enters the PIN when prompted.
 With the correct PIN, they are connected into the Agora channel.